tomaszs/Spoticy/README.md

-# 🎵Spoticy - A Zero Knowledge Music Server & Player
+# 🎵Spoticy - A Zero Knowledge Music Server & Player POC

 Spoticy is a private, free, open source, easy to set up and customisable zero knowledge music server and player.
 It allows you to build your own playlist of music, and listen to it from anywhere in the world.